-An Insight into the UK Computer Games Market
+An Insight into the UK Video Games Market

 For those of you unfamiliar with the videogame industry, to safeguard and not to mislead the consumer, games publishers are required to adhere to strict regulations in relation to the game itself and the packaging it comes in.
 These guidelines are specified by Sony, Microsoft and Nintendo (often referred to as 1st parties) and having been in the industry for almost 17 years, you could say I know a thing or two about games packaging templates and submissions.